-Dr. Hustoles was honored by the German-American Fulbright Commission and received a Fulbright Scholar award to participate in the Germany Seminar for U.S. Administrators in International Education.
+In 2001, Dr. Hustoles was honored to receive a Fulbright Scholar award, and participated in the Germany Seminar for U.S. Administrators in International Education.

-She serves on the Michigan Presidents Council Legal Officers Committee, and has also served WMU in various other roles, including as Freedom of Information Act Officer and as Legal Committee member for the Michigan Universities Self Insurance Corporation.
-She has been a member on various NACUA committees, the Journal of College and University Law Editorial Board, and on the Kalamazoo County United Way.
-Her other volunteer service includes assistance to sexual assault victims through the YWCA, and serving on the Portage Community Center Board.
-Dr. Hustoles is a charter member of the Michigan Women’s Foundation “Power of 100 Women,” which engages a broad cross section of women for intellectual and financial support of the MWF and its numerous programs.
+She is a member of the Michigan Presidents Council Legal Officers Committee, and has also served as WMU’s Freedom of Information Act Officer and as Legal Committee member for the Michigan Universities Self Insurance Corporation.
+Dr. Hustoles has been a member on various NACUA committees, the Journal of College and University Law Editorial Board, and on the Kalamazoo County United Way allocation committee.
+Other volunteer service has included assistance to sexual assault victims through the YWCA, and being on the Portage Community Center Board.
+Dr. Hustoles currently serves as a Trustee on the Michigan Women’s Foundation Board, and on Inforum’s Southwest Michigan Regional Council.

 Deputy General Counsel E-mail

 Carrick Craig has been practicing law since 1986.
 He is a 1983 summa cum laude graduate of Adrian College and received his law degree from Wayne State University Law School in 1986.
 He also has a Master of Arts in English from the University of Toledo.